👍 Rating — 4.69 (13 votes)

 Consequently, the R1 team amplified its output, now launching 51 updates annually (every week).
 Furthermore, they’ve maintained a commendably low average annual turnover rate of under 5% in the last three years, ensuring stability in their engineering endeavors.

-An offshore development center helps you scale your engineering efforts by offering much greater access to top-quality talent, all at a cost that is surprisingly budget-friendly.
+A dedicated offshore development center helps you scale your engineering efforts by offering much greater access to top-quality talent, all at a cost that is surprisingly budget-friendly.

 TurnKey Staffing provides information for general guidance only and does not offer legal, tax, or accounting advice.
 We encourage you to consult with professional advisors before making any decision or taking any action that may affect your business or legal rights.